 - 2.1.
 The Trustee's policy is to set the overall investment target and then monitor the performance of its managers against that target.
 In doing so, the Trustee considers the advice of its professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.2.
 The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
 The Scheme's investment managers are detailed in Appendix 1 of this Statement.
-The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
+The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights (as applicable). - 2.3.
 The Trustee is closely involved in the issues relating to overall investment strategy but are not involved in day-to-day decisions.
 In particular, the selection of particular investments is left to the investment managers. - 2.4.
 The Trustee is aware that, when investing in managed funds, the suitability of a particular kind of investment is at the fund manager's discretion and this is taken into account when deciding on the appropriateness of a particular managed fund. - 2.5.
 The Trustee reviews the appropriateness of the Scheme's investment strategy on an ongoing basis.
 This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
 The Trustee will also consult the Employer before amending the investment strategy.

-3. Investment objectives
+Investment objectives

-- 3.1.
-The Trustee's main investment objectives are: - to ensure that it can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from the participating employer, the cost of current benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimize the long-term costs of the Scheme by maximizing the return on the assets whilst having regard to the above objectives. - 3.2.
+- The Trustee's main investment objectives are: 3.1. - to ensure that it can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from the participating employer, the cost of current benefits which the Scheme provides; - to develop the investment strategy in order to improve the ability of the Scheme to meet members' benefits with greater certainty, and, ultimately to bring the Scheme into a position where it has a relatively low level of financial dependence on the Employer and its liabilities can then be discharged to an insurer. - 3.2.
 The Trustee is aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities.
 The Trustee has obtained exposure to investments that it expects will meet the Scheme's objectives as best as possible.

-4. Kinds of investments to be held
+Kinds of investments to be held 4.

-- 4.1.
-Subject to the requirements of the Scheme's documentation and legislation generally, the Trustee is not restricted in the kind of investment they can make. - 4.2.
+- Subject to the requirements of the Scheme's documentation and legislation generally, the Trustee is not 4.1. restricted in the kind of investment they can make. - 4.2.
 Investments in currencies other than Sterling are permitted.
-The Trustee may also invest in collective funds such as managed fund arrangements or units in unit trusts. - 4.3.
-The Trustee monitors from time-to-time the Employer-related investment content of the portfolio as a whole and will take steps to alter this should they discover this to be more than 5% of the portfolio.
-Typically this check is carried out annually by the Scheme's auditors.
+The Trustee may also invest in collective funds such as managed fund arrangements or units in unit trusts. - The Trustee monitors from time-to-time the Employer-related investment content of the portfolio as a 4.3. whole and will take steps to alter this should they discover this to be more than 5% of the portfolio.
+Typically, this check is carried out annually by the Scheme's auditors.